Certificate in Language and Intercultural Communication - Russian

 - A minimum of 4 courses (12 credit hours) to satisfy certificate requirements.

-- An Experiential Learning opportunity through an approved study abroad program.
+- An Experiential Learning opportunity through an approved program.

 - An Outcomes Assessment to evaluate language proficiency.

 - A minimum overall GPA of 2.00 in required coursework with a minimum grade of C (2.00 grade points) in each course.